mkdocs/mkdocs/docs/dev-guide/themes.md

 theme] and to see a package that contains many themes, see the [MkDocs Bootswatch theme].

-!!!
-Note
+NOTE:
 It is not strictly necessary to package a theme, as the entire theme can be contained in the `custom_dir`.
 If you have created a "one-off theme," that should be sufficient.
 However, if you intend to distribute your theme for others to use, packaging the theme has some advantages.
 By packaging your theme, your users can more easily install it, they can rely on a default [configuration] being defined, and they can then take advantage of the [custom_dir] to make tweaks to your theme to better suit their needs.

 [Python packaging]: https://packaging.python.org/en/latest/
 [MkDocs Bootstrap theme]: https://mkdocs.github.io/mkdocs-bootstrap/